 Where is there a CBS Live Stream available?

-There are a number of live streaming platforms that offer channels like CBS and premium channels like HGTV and A&E. Even channels that seemed anchored to cable subscriptions like ESPN, AMC and Big Ten Network are now available through live streaming.
+There are a number of live streaming platforms that offer channels like CBS and cable TV channels like HGTV and A&E. Even channels that seemed anchored to cable subscriptions like ESPN, AMC and Big Ten Network are now available through live streaming.
 These channel subscriptions are being piped through your Internet connection instead of a cable cord.

 Unlike a cable subscription, you can easily cancel a live streaming service online, and start up with a competing service whenever you want.
 Cord cutters jump around using different platforms throughout the year.
 They can watch all their favorite shows and pay a fraction of the cost compared to cable.
 All you need is an Internet connection and a streaming device.

 Pretty much every live streaming service offers a free trial that lasts about a week.
 Just be sure to cancel your trial before it ends so you don’t get charged anything.
 If you want to keep it, do nothing and keep watching your favorite shows.